false00/trafficBeat/README.md

 # trafficBeat

 trafficBeat allows you to mirror traffic from your Windows or Mac operating system to any IP on the same local subnet.
-It accomplishes this by editing the destination MAC of each packet with a new destination, and sending the edited packets over layer 2.
+It accomplishes this by editing the destination MAC of each packet and replacing it with the provided IP's MAC.
+The edited packets are sent over layer 2.

 ## Getting Started